-Recently, a friend of ours was laid off from a large Christian organization.
-He was one of the top men in the ministry and was given no notice or warning at all.
+A friend of ours was laid off from a large Christian organization.
+He was one of the top men in the ministry but was given no notice or warning at all.

 He was followed to his car by one of the executives at the end of the day’s work.
-The executive simply informed him that the company was going in a new direction and his services were no longer needed.
-He was not allowed to go back to his office as they would clean out his office and send his items to his home by courier!
+The executive simply informed him that the ministry was going in a new direction and his services were no longer needed.
+He was not allowed to go back to his office as they would box up and send his items to his home by courier!

-So, dear friends, what can we learn from this in our everyday lives, ministry and activities?
-When we are faced with the need to “let people go,” we should follow the principles of the Word of God, …as those who have been chosen of God, holy and beloved, put on a heart of compassion, kindness, humility, gentleness and patience (Colossians 3:10-12, nasb).
+So, as Christian leaders, pastors, etc, what can we learn from this in our everyday lives, ministry and activities?
+When we are faced with the need to “let people go,” we should follow the principles of the Word of God, “…as those who have been chosen of God, holy and beloved, put on a heart of compassion, kindness, humility, gentleness and patience” (Colossians 3:10-12).

 Yes, sometimes we may need to fire someone, but do it graciously and kindly, helping them move on to another ministry for the glory of God.